Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    | Hotkey:   :kbd:`Ctrl-E` :menuselection:`--> Select Loop Inner-Region`

-*Select Loop Inner-Region* selects all edges that are inside a closed loop of edges.
+*Select Loop Inner-Region* selects all faces that are inside a closed loop of edges.
 While it is possible to use this operator in *Vertex* and *Face* selection modes, results may be unexpected.
 Note that if the selected loop of edges is not closed, then all connected edges on the mesh will be considered inside the loop.